 Naturally isn’t impossible to discuss Hill’s future with the Lakers without mentioning his uncertain future in the legal system.
 Shortly before he was traded to the Lakers Hill was arrested in Houston and later charged with felony assault not long after joining the Lakers.

-Topics: Jordan Hill
+Tags: Jordan Hill